 Ellingwood Point is a 18.4 mile lightly trafficked out and back trail located near Mosca, Colorado that features a lake and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs and horses are also able to use this trail.

 Hike through a nice valley with several lakes ending with distant views From wherever you park along this road, continue on it on foot.
 The road works its way up several switchbacks before entering the valley floor.
 Along the way you will pass by several ruins of old buildings.
 I don't think there was ever much mining activity in the area so I'm not sure why all the buildings are here.
 The trail will reach Como Lake just before treeline.
 This is where motorized vehicles must stop.
 The trail continues its climb up the valley and passes several more beautiful alpine lakes.
 Above you to your right will be the imposing face of Little Bear Peak.
 As the trail nears the end of the valley it ascends a small headwall where many paths break off.
 Which path you choose is up to you as they all will get you above it.
 After passing the head wall Veer left and begin to ascend the face of Ellingwood Point.
 Don't head for the ridge, but work your way across in an ascending traverse.
 There is one false summit, stay just to the left of it.